List of My Hero Academia episodes

-My Hero Academia is a Japanese anime television series based on the manga series of the same name by Kōhei Horikoshi.
-The anime television series adaptation produced by Bones was announced in Weekly Shōnen Jump on October 29, 2015.
-The series is directed by Kenji Nagasaki, written by Yōsuke Kuroda, featured character designs by Yoshihiko Umakoshi who also served as the chief animation director, and music composed by Yuki Hayashi.
+My Hero Academia is an anime television series based on Kōhei Horikoshi's manga series of the same name.
+The anime series adaptation produced by Bones was announced in Weekly Shōnen Jump on October 29, 2015.
+The series is directed by Kenji Nagasaki, written by Yōsuke Kuroda, featuring character designs by Yoshihiko Umakoshi who also serves as the chief animation director, and music composed by Yuki Hayashi.
 The story follows Izuku Midoriya, a boy born without superpowers in a world where they are the norm, but who still dreams of becoming a superhero himself, and is scouted by the world's greatest hero, All Might, who shares his powers with Izuku after recognizing his value and enrolls him in a prestigious high school for superheroes in training.

-The series' premiere aired from April 3 to June 26, 2016, on TBS, MBS and other Japan News Network stations in 'Nichigo' time slot at 5 P.M. on Sundays in Japan.
-The second season aired from April 1 to September 30, 2017, on NTV and YTV, with the staff and cast from the first season returning to reprise their roles.
+The first season aired from April 3 to June 26, 2016, on all JNN affiliate stations, including TBS and MBS.
+The second season aired from April 1 to September 30, 2017, on all NNS affiliate stations, including ytv and NTV, with the staff and cast from the first season returning to reprise their roles.
 The third season aired from April 7 to September 29, 2018.
 The fourth season aired from October 12, 2019, to April 4, 2020.
 The fifth season aired from March 27 to September 25, 2021.
-The sixth season premiered on October 1, 2022.
-The series has featured twenty-two different credits theme songs: eleven opening themes and eleven ending themes.
+The sixth season aired from October 1, 2022, to March 25, 2023.
+The seventh season aired from May 4 to October 12, 2024, with 4 "Memories" recap specials having aired in the preceding month of April.
+The eighth and final season premiered on October 4, 2025.
+The series has featured twenty-eight different theme songs: fourteen opening themes and fourteen ending themes.

-The series is licensed in North America, United Kingdom and Ireland by Funimation, and streamed on FunimationNow, Crunchyroll and Hulu.
+The series is licensed in North America, United Kingdom and Ireland by Crunchyroll (formerly Funimation), and is streamed on Crunchyroll, Hulu and Netflix.
 Universal Pictures, Sony Pictures and Manga Entertainment distributes the series in the United Kingdom and Ireland.
-Universal Sony Pictures Home Entertainment and Madman Anime are simulcasting the series in Australia and New Zealand.
+Universal, Sony Pictures Home Entertainment and Madman Anime are simulcasting the series in Australia and New Zealand.
 Medialink licensed the series in Southeast Asia.
+They aired it simultaneously on Animax Asia.
 In April 2018, it was announced that the series' English dub would air on Adult Swim's Toonami programming block starting on May 5, 2018.
+In August 2023, Cartoon Network announced that the series would air in India starting on September 10, 2023.
+The series began airing on AXS TV in the United States on February 20, 2025, as part of Web3 company Azuki's Anime.com Hour programming block.